SliTaz-official/cookutils/doc/receipts-v2.md

 Libs: -L${libdir} -lapr-${APR_MAJOR_VERSION} -luuid -lrt -lcrypt  -lpthread -ldl
 ```

-Finding next files shows the runtime dependencies and then full dependencies;
+Finding the next files shows the runtime dependencies and then full dependencies;
 `*-dev` packages are the full packages.

 ```